michaelofsbu/SpatialCorrection/README.md

 To generate random dilation and erosion noise, add `--noisetype DE` to the above command.\
 Other arguments can be set accordingly by detailed descriptions inside the function.

 ## Citing

-If you find our work helpful, please consider citing as
+If you find this code helpful, please consider citing as

 ```
 @inproceedings{yao2023spatialcorrection,